Arts & cultural | Family friendly | Festivals | Food & drink | Seasonal | Outdoor

 - Seasonal opening

 Liberation day is considered as Jersey's national day, involving celebrations based around Liberation Square, Royal Square and the Weighbridge.
 Expect live music, historical re-enactments, food stalls and on-stage entertainment.
-Official Liberation schedule of events to be confirmed.
-Stay tuned!
+Key Liberation Day timings:

 We are open: